 - It determines the weak points in the invention or areas, which are similar to the existing patents.
 Thus, helping out in strengthening the application.

-- It is generally performed before filing of the patent application.
+- It is generally performed before the filing of the patent application.

 This search is beneficial not only in determining the patentability of an invention but also for the following number of reasons: